open-neuromorphic/expelliarmus/README.md

 pip install expelliarmus
 ```

+Thanks to @Tobias-Fischer, the package is also available on `conda-forge`!

 The package is tested on Windows, MacOS and Linux.
 Join us on [Discord](https://discord.gg/C9bzWgNmqk) to propose features or to signal bugs!

 ## Documentation